What are the qualifications for membership?

 Is there a limit on the number of members?

 An association must have at least 5 members at all times.
-However a maximum limit is not set for the number of members.

 An association’s incorporation may be cancelled if it has fewer than 5 members.